Shreyank-SH/Auto-WCE-BleedGen/README.md

 The dataset used in this project is the `WCEBleedGen_dataset`, which contains two folders:

 - `bleeding`: This folder contains all the bleeding images and their corresponding annotations and bounding box files.
-- `non bleeding`: This folder contains all the non bleeding images.
+- `non-bleeding`: This folder contains all the non-bleeding images.

 ## Classification Task